bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 - _**Pretraining and Odour Training Parameters**_
   - Checking the pretraining mode will generate a pretraining schedule and only the reward probability in reward map will be used to determine where reward should be given.
   - Checking the odour training mode will generate an odour training schedule and the reward map will be used.
-That is a trial with odour index 1 with left port as reward output will present the odour assigned to the vent of odour index 1 and directly give the reward from left port.
-A trial with odour index 2 will present the odour assigned to the vent of odour index 2 and the reward will be given directly afterward from right port.
+That is a trial with odour index 1 with left port as reward output will present the odour assigned to the valve of odour index 1 and directly give the reward from left port.
+A trial with odour index 2 will present the odour assigned to the valve of odour index 2 and the reward will be given directly afterward from right port.
 </br>

 ##### [Example 4] Risk-reward trial with 1 odour and 2 reward outputs